yanivnizan/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 ---
 layout: "content"
 image: "Modeling"
-title: "PROFILE: Main Classes & Operations"
+title: "Main Classes & Operations"
 text: "Read descriptions of the various social entities unity3d-profile provides, and see usage examples of operations that can be done to the different entities."
 position: 6
 theme: 'platforms'